mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 @model.Constraint(model.DESTINATIONS)
 def demand_constraint(model, dst):
   return sum(model.ship[src, dst] for dst in model.SOURCES) <= model.DEMAND[dst]
 ```

 ## Naming Conventions

 The choice of constraint and variables names is important for readable Pyomo models.
 Good practice is to use descriptive lower case names with words separated by underscores consistent with PEP 8 recommendations.

 Pyomo models commonly use alternative conventions to enhance readability by visually distinguishing components of a model.

+### Prefer short model and block names

+Model and block names should be consistent with PEP 8 naming standards (i.e., all lowercase with words separated by underscore).
+Short model names are preferred for readability and to avoid excessively long lines.
+A single lower case `m` is acceptable in  instances of a model with a single block.

+Complex models may require more descriptive names for readability.

 ### Set and RangeSet names may be all caps